April 27

 About $2500

-We found a number of other 3500W "commercial" induction burners on Amazon, but most of them were made in China and it was difficult to discern the actual specs.
-They cost far less, but if you want quality, it's hard to beat CookTek.
+We found a number of other 3500W "commercial" induction burners on Amazon, but most of them were made in China and it was difficult to figure out the actual specs.
+They cost less, but if you want quality, it's hard to beat CookTek.

-These are simply fantastic induction burners, and probably total overkill for home use.
+These are fantastic induction burners, and probably overkill for home use.
 But really excellent quality.

 NOTE: If you're interested in CookTek but don't want the 3500W unit, here's an 1800W CookTek induction burner (about $1300), just as capable but smaller and more portable (uses a standard wall outlet).